audacity/audacity-support/nyquist-plugins/effect-plugins/dynamics-processing.md

 1. **Exciter:** controls the high-range distortion in linear numbers from 1 to 10
 2. **Threshold:** sets the 'cutting edge' in a linear volume number from 0.0 to 1.0

-The plug-in has no memory limits, it can process audio tracks of several hours in length without problems.\
+The plugin has no memory limits, it can process audio tracks of several hours in length without problems.\

 </details>